kurazu/promises/article/promises.md

 The first question you need to ask though is: what are **tasks**?

-**Tasks** are the asynchronous functions the browser needs to run and that we know and love, for example:
+**Tasks** are the functions the browser needs to run that we all know and love, for example:

 * firing a mouse click handler in response to user's action,
 * parsing HTML,